pombreda/lepl/doc-src/download.rst

 ``easy_install`` will do all the work.

-Install with Distutils / setup.py (Python 3 and 2.6)
+Install With Distutils / setup.py (Python 3 and 2.6)
 ----------------------------------------------------

 Download and unpack a source package (see :ref:`download`) then run::